Legolasan/tag_generator/README.md

 ## Step 2: Apply the Tags

-You can now copy the tag from the extenstion window, and past it on intercom.
+You can now copy the tag from the extenstion window, and paste it on intercom.

 # Setting up the chrome extension

- 1. Download the this repository as zip.
+ 1. Download this repository as zip.
  2. Un-Zip downloaded file.
  3. You should be seeing the folder called **tag_generator-master**.
  4. Now go to the following link [chrome://extensions](chrome://extensions)